PermutaTriangle/Tilings/README.rst

 Those who have read ahead, or already started using tilings may have noticed that a ``Tiling`` can also be defined with a third argument called ``assumptions``.
-These can be used to keep track of occurrences gridded permutations on tilings.
+These can be used to keep track of occurrences of gridded permutations on tilings.
 These are still in development but are essential for certain parts of the ``TileScope`` algorithm.
 For simplicity we will not discuss these again until the `Fusion` section.